Nikhil5n1/Project--CRUD/README.md

 1.Create and manage multiple tables
 2.Add and modify table values with specified data types 3.Perform CRUD operations on table data

+The repository also contains video of the project working and also screen shorts of each page